 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

-When I first began reading health posts by my friend Bob Livingston, I was a little unsure about his attitude towards conventional medicine…
+When I first began reading health posts by my friend Bob Livingston, I was a little unsure about his attitude toward conventional medicine…

 He used the term “medical establishment,” and I thought it sounded harsh.

-Medical establishment may sound off-putting at first, but it is what it is: Conventional medicine represents the convention of the accepted and established medical practices in American today.
-And by recognizing it as the establishment, it makes it easier to also separate and identify any health practices, treatments and therapies outside of that as alternative.
+The medical establishment may sound off-putting at first, but it is what it is: Conventional medicine represents the convention of the accepted and established medical practices in America today.
+And by recognizing it as the establishment, it makes it easier to also separate and identify any health practices, treatments and therapies outside of that as alternatives.

 Well, I want to share a single factor with you today that I think you will find is absolutely shocking about the medical establishment, and Bob and I are far from the only people who think so…